Spring: Essential Oils for The Season of Renewal

 Oh, neroli!
 If angels have a distinctive aroma, it must be the aroma of neroli essential oil.
 Extracted from orange blossoms, the fragrance of neroli essential oil is heavenly and not easily forgotten (not that anyone would ever want to forget it).
 Neroli must be the archetypal essential oil of spring and of renewal.
 It’s a deeply nurturing and uplifting essential oil that is often used for post-traumatic stress, emotional exhaustion, or burnout.
 When I inhale neroli, I remember that spring always comes, even after the most brutal winter, and I’m inspired to move into the future.
 It’s what I need – and want- at this moment in time.
 Neroli essential oil is also generally considered safe for external use by most people in reasonable amounts.

-My hopes for the future are high for all of us and I hope this is helpful to you as you’re making your own efforts to move past the difficulties of the last two years.
+My hopes for the future are high for all of us and I hope this is helpful to you as you’re making your own efforts to move past the difficulties of the last several years.
 Your thoughts, comments and experiences are welcome.